cloudydeno/deno-kubernetes_client/README.md

         This allows a full range-of-motion for development purposes regardless of the Kubernetes configuration.

+        Flags: `--allow-net=localhost:8001` given that `kubectl proxy` is already running at that URL.

     * `readKubeConfig(path?)` (or `forKubeConfig(config)`) tries using the given config (or `$HOME/.kube/config` if none is given) as closely as possible.

         This requires a lot of flags depending on the config file, and in some cases simply cannot work.
 For example `https://<ip-address>` server values are not currently supported by Deno.
+Trial & error works here :)

+        Entry-level flags: `--allow-env --allow-net --allow-read=$HOME/.kube`

 ## Related: API Typings